 Heat rash may occur as a side effect of some medications (for example, isotretinoin [Accutane] or clonidine [Catapres]).

 What are the symptoms of heat rash in children and adults?

 The common symptoms of heat rash are red bumps on the skin, and an itchy or prickly feeling to the skin.
-These are due to inflammation of the superficial layers of the skin and the prickly sensation is similar to the feeling of mild sunburn.
+These are due to inflammation of the superficial layers of the skin (the epidermis) and the prickly sensation is similar to the feeling of mild sunburn.